openstack/magnum/doc/source/user/index.rst

   ============= ============= ===========
   COE           Volume-Driver Default
   ============= ============= ===========
-  Kubernetes    Cinder        No Driver
+  Kubernetes    cinder        No Driver
-  Swarm         Rexray        No Driver
+  Swarm         rexray        No Driver
-  Mesos         Rexray        No Driver
+  Mesos         rexray        No Driver
   ============= ============= ===========

+  Note that the volume driver name is case sensitive.

 --dns-nameserver \<dns-nameserver\>
   The DNS nameserver for the servers and containers in the cluster to use.